 ADDITIONAL INFORMATION FOR EEA, UK, AND SWITZERLAND CUSTOMERS & VISITORS TO SOTHEBY’S SITES AND APPS

 Who is responsible for your data?

 If you visit Sothebys.com, another Sotheby’s website (such as Sotheby’s Metaverse) or use a Sotheby’s app, then the data controller will be Sotheby’s, a US entity, and this Policy contains our contact details.
-Sotheby’s representative in the EU is Sotheby’s France.
+Sotheby’s main establishment in the EU is Sotheby’s France.
 Sotheby’s in London is the Sotheby’s UK-based establishment.

 What is the legal basis on which Sotheby’s relies to process your data?

 On some occasions, Sotheby’s processes your data with your consent (e.g., when you agree that we may place cookies, or if you ask Sotheby’s to send you information about upcoming events).